 To find out when you can apply for Subclass 485 visa, please click here.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation to discuss whether you are able to apply for a 485 visa and your qualification(s) is closely related to your nominated occupation or click here to find answers to your questions or click here to learn when and how to apply for an AAT hearing.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to discuss whether you are able to apply for a 485 visa and your qualification(s) is closely related to your nominated occupation or click here to find answers to your questions or click here to learn when and how to apply for an AAT hearing.

 041 222 4020 or WeChat AUDvisa